Convergence and error propagation results on a linear iterative unfolding method: Mathematical properties of folding operators and the unfolding

-is called the folding operator by $\rho$, where the function $\rho$ is called the response function of the folding. \end{Def}
+is called the folding operator by $\rho$, where the function $\rho$ is called the response function of the folding. \end{definition}

-\begin{Rem} The following basic properties of folding operators are direct consequences of the definition. \begin{enumerate} \item A possible usual generalization of the notion of folding operator is when inefficiencies are also allowed, i.e.\ the less restrictive condition $\forall x\in X:\,\int\rho(y\vert x)\,\mathrm{d}y \leq 1$ is required for the response function $\rho$ of the folding operator $A_{\rho}$.
-The results throughout the paper are also valid for that case. \item By Fubini's theorem, a folding is a well defined linear operator. \item It is also quite evident \cite{laszlo2006} that such operator is continuous in the $L^{1}$ operator norm (i.e.\ in probabilistic sense), moreover $\Vert A_{\rho}\Vert_{L^{1}(X)\rightarrow L^{1}(Y)}=1$, while $\Vert A_{\rho}\Vert_{L^{1}(X)\rightarrow L^{1}(Y)}\leq1$ whenever inefficiencies are allowed. \end{enumerate} \end{Rem}
+\begin{remark} The following basic properties of folding operators are direct consequences of the definition. \begin{enumerate}[(i)] \item A possible usual generalization of the notion of folding operator is when inefficiencies are also allowed, i.e.\ the less restrictive condition $\forall x\in X:\,\int\rho(y\vert x)\,\mathrm{d}y \leq 1$ is required for the response function $\rho$ of the folding operator $A_{\rho}$.
+The results throughout the paper are also valid for that case. \item By Fubini's theorem, a folding is a well defined linear operator. \item It is also quite evident \cite{laszlo2006} that such operator is continuous in the $L^{1}$ operator norm (i.e.\ in probabilistic sense), moreover $\Vert A_{\rho}\Vert_{L^{1}(X)\rightarrow L^{1}(Y)}=1$, while $\Vert A_{\rho}\Vert_{L^{1}(X)\rightarrow L^{1}(Y)}\leq1$ whenever inefficiencies are allowed. \end{enumerate} \end{remark}

-It is seen that such a folding operator $A_{\rho}$ is quite well behaved: it is linear and is continuous in the probabilistic sense, i.e.\ close pdfs are mapped to close pdfs \cite{laszlo2012} in the $L^{1}$, i.e.\ in the probabilistic sense.
+It is seen that such a folding operator $A_{\rho}$ is quite well behaved: it is linear and is continuous in the probabilistic sense, i.e.\ close pdfs are mapped to close pdfs in the $L^{1}$ sense \cite{laszlo2012}.

 A quite important class of folding operators are convolutions, in which case the shape of the response function is translationally invariant.